2026 Spring Gathering – Naked in the Light

 The FFF is very limited.
 We will subsidise up to half the cost to applicants on a low or fixed income on a first-come, first-served basis (subject to availability).
 Please request subsidy only if you need it, and request only as much as you need.

 We encourage those who have the means to do so to sponsor someone who might be unable to attend for lack of funds.
-You can consider donating to our fund, or by adding a donation to your ticket purchase when you register.
+You can also donate to the FFF directly at the link below, or add a donation to your ticket purchase when you register.

 Registrations are not complete until paid in full.
 Ensure that the registrant portion is paid immediately for the requested FFF support to be released.
 In the event the funds are exhausted, the registrant will be invited to pay the full cost; and if unwilling, their partial fee will be refunded.